GuessWhatGame/guesswhat/README.md

 The project is part of the CHISTERA - IGLU Project.

-WARNING: After refactoring the code of the original paper, we fixed a bug in the codebase (the last generated question was ignored in some case).
-New score greatly increase the final score reported in [1] but some results analysis are now obsolete.
+**WARNING: After refactoring the code of the original paper, we fixed a bug in the codebase (the last generated question was ignored in some case).
+New scores greatly are above the scores reported in [1] but some results analysis are now obsolete (qgen stop learning to stop, greedy has the highest accuracy).
 A new version of the RL paper will be updated on arxiv with more figures and additional analysis.
-Please report the score provided on the this page in the meantime, we apologize for the inconvenience.
+In the meantime, please report the score provided on the this page.
+We apologize for the inconvenience.**

 #### Summary: